aws/aws-application-networking-k8s/docs/reference/target-group-policy.md

 TargetGroupPolicySpec defines the desired state of TargetGroupPolicy.

-Updates to certain fields of this configuration result in a replacement of VPC Lattice TargetGroup resource.
+Updates to this configuration result in a replacement of VPC Lattice TargetGroup resource, except for `healthCheck` field.

 |Field	| Description|
 |---	|---|